 - the LLC will be taxed as a Disregarded Entity/Sole Proprietorship (this is the default tax status for single-member LLCs)

-- the LLC won’t be taxed as a C-Corporation
+- the LLC won’t be taxed as a C-Corp

-- the LLC won’t be taxed as a S-Corporation
+- the LLC won’t be taxed as an S-Corp

 - the LLC doesn’t have employees